opus-codium/puppet-dehydrated/README.md

 ## Module Description

-The dehydratedh module lets you use Puppet to manage [Let's Encrypt](https://letsencrypt.org/) certificates creation and renewal.
+The dehydrated module lets you use Puppet to manage [Let's Encrypt](https://letsencrypt.org/) certificates creation and renewal using [dehydrated](https://github.com/lukas2511/dehydrated).

 ## Setup